umd-fire-coml/BeeTrack/README.md

 # BeeTrack
 This is (was?) a work in progress.
 We were trying to track bees with CNNs.

-The problem with that is we literally don't have a dataset.
-However, we are gratefull for the bee videos sent to us from the Biorobotics Lab at the Free University of Berlin.
+The problem we had was the lack of a labeled dataset.
+However, we are grateful for the bee videos sent to us from the Biorobotics Lab at the Free University of Berlin.
 Here are the videos:

 https://drive.google.com/drive/folders/1Mx3yAJn2YVNs1iivuREKL6HTq9hkssqH